 The boats are not allowed to let tourists off on the beach, so you’re basically just going to get a peek into the entrance of the cave.

-I haven’t seen the cave after the new rules, but I did see it by boat before that and you can get some nice pictures.
+I haven’t seen the cave after the new rules, but I did see it by boat before that, and I do think it’s worth it.

 Learn how to surf

-Lagos is the perfect place to learn how to surf all year round as it is mostly sunny and the day temperatures don’t drop too drastically.
+Lagos is the perfect place to learn how to surf all year round, as it is mostly sunny and the daytime temperatures don’t drop too drastically.

 Scuba dive